An improved numerical method for hyperbolic Lagrangian Coherent Structures using Differential Algebra: Differential Algebra

 To compute the LCS, the derivatives of the leading eigenvector of the Cauchy-Green strain tensor with respect to position are required.
 While divided differences can in principle again be used to obtain these derivatives, the method is susceptible to numerical noise and it is difficult to determine the most appropriate grid sizes to use.
 Moreover, eigenvectors are only defined up to a sign, and thus care must be taken when taking the derivatives that nearby eigenvectors have `smooth' changes in orientation.

 Instead, we use a novel application of DA to obtain an expansion of the leading eigenvector of a matrix of DAs, which then can once again be differentiated directly in DA.
-To do this, we first have to obtain the DA representation of the leading eigenvector.
-We simply use power (von Mises) iteration \citep{Haynsworth1966TheAnalysis.} performed in DA, which is a well-established algorithm in standard floating-point operations \cite{Chan2018IterativeEigenvalues/Eigenvectors}.
+We simply use power (von Mises) iteration \cite{Haynsworth1966TheAnalysis.} performed in DA, which is a well-established algorithm in standard floating-point operations \cite{Chan2018IterativeEigenvalues/Eigenvectors}.

-Power iteration performs the repeated evaluation of an arbitrary starting vector $b$ through a matrix $A$ to obtain an approximation to its dominant unit eigenvector through the recurrence relation
+Power iteration performs the repeated evaluation of an arbitrary starting vector $\bm{b}_0$ through a matrix $A$ to obtain an approximation to its dominant unit eigenvector $\bm{b}$ through the recurrence relation

-where $\lvert \cdot \rvert$ represents a vector norm, here taken to be the $L_2$ norm, the vector $\bm{b}_0$ is an arbitrary initial vector, and $m$ is the number of iterations.
+where $\lvert\lvert \cdot \rvert\rvert$ represents a vector norm, here taken to be the $L_2$ norm, the vector $\bm{b}_0$ is an arbitrary initial vector, and $m$ is the number of iterations.
 The vector $\bm{b}$ will converge provided that the starting vector $\bm{b}_0$ has a nonzero component in the direction of the dominant eigenvector, and $A$ has a unique largest eigenvalue by absolute value.
 The theoretical convergence rate of the method between successive iterations is the ratio of the dominant eigenvalue to the second dominant eigenvalue.
-Practically, the recurrence relation is iterated until the stopping condition $\lvert\lvert\bm{b}_{m+1}-\bm{b}_m\rvert\rvert \leq \delta$ is first valid, where $\delta > 0$ is a pre-set tolerance and the norm is again taken to be an $L_2$ norm.
+Practically, the recurrence relation is iterated until the stopping condition $\lvert\lvert\bm{b}_{m+1}-\bm{b}_m\rvert\rvert \leq \delta$ is valid, where $\delta > 0$ is a pre-set tolerance and the norm is again taken to be an $L_2$ norm.

-Converting this algorithm to DA, let $A$ now be a DA matrix with DA objects in each entry, $\left[A\right]$.
-Iterating it on a DA vector $[\bm{b}_0]$ for a sufficiently large number of iterations $m$ yields a DA vector $\left[\bm{b}\right]$ corresponding to the dominant eigenvector of $\left[A\right]$ with a polynomial expansion in each entry, that is it is the recurrence relation
+To convert this algorithm to DA, let $A$ now be a DA matrix with DA objects in each entry, $\left[A\right]$.
+Iterating it on a DA vector $[\bm{b}_0]$ will yield a DA vector $\left[\bm{b}\right]$ corresponding to the dominant eigenvector of $\left[A\right]$ with a polynomial expansion in each entry, that is it is the recurrence relation